 Cyber Recon is nested within CYBERCOM’s Academic Engagement Network.
 The AEN consists of more than 114 colleges and universities total – AEN’s breakdown includes 90 universities, 15 community colleges, 19 minority serving institutions, four military service academies and four military war and staff colleges.
 Participating in CYBER Recon challenges AEN students from around the country to conduct original, guided research and present their work to a panel of experts who would then choose the best of the best.

-Luis Salazar, a UCSB international student from Columbia, said the challenge his team had to overcome was that there were no existing tools to safely replicate how the cyber weapon executed its attack.
+Luis Salazar, a UCSC international student from Colombia, said the challenge his team had to overcome was that there were no existing tools to safely replicate how the cyber weapon executed its attack.

 “We looked at a lot of different software that might allow us to simulate the power grid, but initially we couldn’t find any way to do it,” Salazar said.
 “There were a lot of simulations and a lot of theoretical stuff, but nothing that would allow us to communicate with a network and see what would happen … at that point, we said ‘hey, there is not a tool for that, so let’s build it - let’s make our own tool, let’s make our own sandbox and let’s take the malware and fool it into thinking it is running on a power grid.”